Albert B. Randall: WWII

-The quiet lanes of Whitestone, Queens belied the clouds of war for the Admiral.
-He turned down an offer to become Commodore of the United States Lines for land under his feet and had "swallowed the anchor", ship-speak for retirement.
-His golden years, however, were cut short, He was recalled in 1943 by Roosevelt to lead troop transports and to guide convoys of over 20 ships across the Atlantic to the war zone.
+Randall turned down an offer to become Commodore of the United States Lines and retired.
+In 1943, however, he was recalled in 1943 by Roosevelt to lead troop transports and to guide convoys of over 20 ships across the Atlantic to the war zone.
 He held the position of Commandant of the United States Maritime Service from March 31, 1943, until April 30, 1945.
 His active duty concluded on May 10, 1945.